Spot Trading vs Perpetual Futures Trading: What Every Crypto Exchange Founder Needs to Know

 Which Is Better For Traders?
 Use-Case-Based Guidance

-Traders select spot or perpetual futures based on experience, strategy, and risk tolerance.
+Traders select between spot vs perp based on experience, strategy, and risk tolerance.
 This guidance matches each trading style to the optimal model for maximum efficiency and minimal exposure.

 - Hedgers (Institutions, Miners, Funds): Perpetual futures are best here.
 They allow locking in profits and reducing downside risks by shorting futures against spot holdings.
 This avoids selling the actual assets.